 The amount included in the lessor's gross income is limited to the amount stipulated in the agreement and is not increased if a lessee spends more than the stipulated amount.
-The excess above the stipulated amount is voluntary expenditure which is not part of the right to have improvements effected that accrued to the lessor under paragraph (h).5
+The excess above the stipulated amount is voluntary expenditure which is

-3 See also Erf 3183/1 Ladysmith (Pty) Ltd and Another v CIR 1996(3) SA 942 (A), 58 SATC 229 (A).
+3 See also Erf 3183/1 Ladysmith (Pty) Ltd and Another v CIR 1996(3) SA 942 (A), 58 SATC 229.